AdamJonsson/snapping_sheet/README.md

 # Snapping sheet

-A package that provides a highly customizable bottom sheet widget that snaps to different vertical positions
+A package that provides a highly customizable sheet widget that snaps to different vertical positions

 <table>
     <tr>